James Trosper: Biography

 Trosper holds a Bachelor's degree from the University of Wyoming, and has completed coursework for Master of Arts degrees in Social Work and Counseling.
-As an undergraduate he served as a Senator on the Associated Students of University of Wyoming.
+As an undergraduate, he served as a Senator on the Associated Students of University of Wyoming.

 He was appointed as a member of the University of Wyoming Board of Trustees by Gov. Jim Geringer in 2002 and reappointed by Gov. Dave Freudenthal in 2007.
 His second term expired in 2013.

 Trosper served as director of the Northern Arapaho Department of Family Services for nine years.
 He also served as Director of Indian Child Welfare for the Northern Arapaho Tribe for 14 years.

-In 2016 Trosper became director of the High Plains American Indian Research Institute (HPAIRI) at the University of Wyoming.
-In 2017 he took on a second role as director of the Native American Education, Research and Cultural Center at the University of Wyoming.
+In 2016, Trosper became director of the High Plains American Indian Research Institute (HPAIRI) at the University of Wyoming.
+In 2017, he took on a secondary role as director of the Native American Education, Research and Cultural Center at the University of Wyoming.
 He left the latter role in 2018 to serve exclusively as director of HPAIRI where he facilitates connections between researchers and the Eastern Shoshone and Northern Arapaho on the Wind River Indian Reservation.
 Trosper consults with researchers to clarify how working on tribal lands means conducting research in a manner reflective of tribal tradition and sovereignty.
 Trosper coordinates meetings with tribal elders and tribal leadership to approve proposed research; helps navigate data collection and dissemination in an appropriate manner; and works with tribes and researchers to address intellectual property rights and informed consent.

-He is on the Awards Committee of the Chief Washakie Memorial Endowment at the University of Wyoming Foundation.
+Currently, he is on the Awards Committee of the Chief Washakie Memorial Endowment at the University of Wyoming Foundation.
 Trosper, as Chair and Executive Director of the Chief Washakie Foundation, helped lead the creation of this endowment, which was valued at $545,000 in 2018 and as of 2016 had supported 167 students with nearly $249,000 in scholarships.
 The Chief Washakie Foundation supports educational programs and research into the history and cultural traditions of the Shoshone and Arapaho of Central Wyoming and advocates for Native American education.

 Trosper also served on the Grand Teton National Park Foundation Board from 2004 to 2008.
 In the past he has served on the Chief Washakie Sculpture Committee that dedicated a sculpture in the United States Capitol Rotunda in 2000, the Board of Directors of the Wind River Youth Council, and the Fremont County Historic Preservation Commission.
 Trosper was appointed by Governor Sullivan to the Wyoming Indian Affairs Council and served as the Chairman.